-Besides the musicians it books, The historic Fillmore in SF is known for its free apples and posters.
-Not every show comes with a poster at the end of the night, but I talked with one of the coordinators there and she told me that sold out shows and any of the bigger names will get a custom made poster for all attendees.
+Besides the musicians it books, the historic Fillmore in SF is known for its free apples and posters.
+You can have as many apples as you’d like, but not every show comes with a poster at the end of the night.
+I talked with one of the coordinators there and she told me that sold out shows and any of the bigger names will get a custom made poster for all attendees.

 I’ve gotten three posters so far.
 My first was at Anderson .Paak & The Free Nationals, then a few months later at The Knocks, and finally for Noise Pop Festival’s 2017 show to see, BADBADNOTGOOD.

-Their music isn’t all jazz.
-Their experimentation in electronic is among the best now, as well as a collaboration with Ghostfast Killa for a rap album.
-They’ve also recently teamed up with Kaytranada & Goldlink for the best dance song of 2016.
+Their music isn’t all jazz though.
+Their experimentation in electronic with jazz is among the best playing now.
+They had a collaboration with Ghostfast Killa a few years back.
+And they also recently teamed up with Kaytranada & Goldlink for the best dance song of 2016.